 Scope of Practice

-- Athletic Trainers: This bill (SB93 & HB141) would provide further for the licensing and regulation of athletic trainers to treat athletic injuries sustained by physically active individuals.
-The bill also provides further for the formal professional relationship between an athletic trainer and a supervising or referring physician.
-The Association worked with the ATs prior to the session and are supporting this bill.
+- Athletic Trainers: These bills (SB93 & HB141) provide for the licensing and regulation of athletic trainers relationship with a supervising physician, creates a joint committee of the two state boards, and expands the ability of athletic trainers to treat injuries sustained by physically active individuals.
+SB93 passed the Senate and will now be considered by the House.
+The Association worked with the ATs prior to the session and are supporting these bills.

 - Immunization Registry (ImmPrint): This bill (SB56 & HB103) would require health care providers to report immunization data to the registry and to review the registry before a vaccine is administered.
 Annual influenza vaccinations are exempt from the review requirement but are still required to be reported.
 The bill has been passed by the Senate Health Committee and now heads to the floor.

 - Maternal Mortality Review Committee (MMRC): In response to the rise of Alabama’s maternal death rate, The Medical Association of the State of Alabama is spearheading an effort to secure funding for the Maternal Mortality Review Committee (MMRC).
 We are proud to be leading the charge in spotlighting this tragic issue and grateful to Governor Ivey for including this funding in her budget.